braghav30/sql-data-warehouse_project/README.md

 --

-## ♦️ License
+## 🛡️ License
-This project is licensed under the .li .
+This course is licensed under the @MIT License.
 You are free to use, modify, and share this project with proper attribution.

+🌟 About Me
+Hi there!
+I'm Raghavendra Birajdar.
+I’m an IT professional passionate about data insights—love exploring data, understanding business needs, and making data work engaging and enjoyable!